cordialgerm/foe_foundry/data/5e_canonical/young_brass_dragon.md

 **Fire Breath**.
 The dragon exhales fire in a 40-foot line that is 5 feet wide.
 Each creature in that line must make a DC 14 Dexterity saving throw, taking 42 (12d6) fire damage on a failed save, or half as much damage on a successful one.

 **Sleep Breath**.
 The dragon exhales sleep gas in a 30-foot cone.
 Each creature in that area must succeed on a DC 14 Constitution saving throw or fall unconscious for 5 minutes.
-This effect ends for a creature if the creature takes damage or someone uses an action to wake it.
+This effect ends for a creature if the creature takes damage or someone uses an action to wake it.</statblock>